Best Science Apps for Elementary (K-5)

 The Learning Standard tracks 329 apps in the Science for Elementary (K-5) category.
 Future evaluations will measure how well these products align with learning science.

 Third-party certifications are common among these tools.
 Seventy-seven apps hold Common Sense: Privacy.
-This baseline matters because educational software has historically shared student data without consent Lunesia.
+This baseline matters because educational software has historically shared student data without consent.
 Another 69 apps hold the ISTE Seal for pedagogical quality.
 The data also tracks technical and efficacy standards.
 Project Unicorn: Interoperability accounts for 55 apps, ICEIE: Effectiveness & Efficacy covers 45, and 34 apps have 1EdTech: Interoperability.

 Other Categories